-Some conditions or minor additional requirements may be imposed on approval.
+Conditions and/or additional requirements may be imposed on approval.

 Plans stamped by the developer in no way constitute a Development or Building Approval, nor imply compliance with statutory requirements.
 Plans should not be lodged with the Local Authority or Building Certifier until the house design approval has been issued by the CDRT.